Skip to main content

 The groundwater standards for methyl ethyl ketone were adopted in Cycle 4 (1992) and updated in Cycle 9 (2010).

-Methyl ethyl ketone (also known as 2-butanone) is a man-made chemical used in paints and other coatings and in glues and cleaning agents.
-Animal studies have shown that methyl ethyl ketone exposure can cause nervous system effects including drooping eyelids and uncoordinated muscle movements.
+Methyl ethyl ketone (also known as 2-butanone) is chemical used in paints, glues, and cleaning agents.
+Studies have shown that high levels of methyl ethyl ketone affect the nervous system.

 Methyl isobutyl ketone